skovaka/uncalled4/README.md

 Calculate per-reference-coordinate statistics

 ```
-uncalled refstats [-R REF_BOUNDS] [-C REF_CHUNKSIZE] [-c] [-v]
+usage: uncalled4 refstats [-h] [-t TRACKS] [-R REF_BOUNDS] [--min-coverage MIN_COVERAGE]
-                  input [input ...] refstats_layers refstats
+                          [--bed-filter BED_FILTER] [--ref-chunksize REF_CHUNKSIZE]
+                          [--aln-chunksize ALN_CHUNKSIZE] [-c] [--ref-index REF_INDEX]
+                          [-m PORE_MODEL] [-p PROCESSES] [-o OUTFILE]
+                          layers refstats bam_in [bam_in ...]

+Calculate per-reference-coordinate statistics

 positional arguments:
-  input                 Input tracks specifier.
-Should be in the format
-                        <file.db>[:<track1>[,<track2>...]].
-If no track
-                        names are specified, all tracks will be loaded   from
-                        the database.

-  refstats_layers       Comma-separated list of layers over which to compute
+  layers                Comma-separated list of layers over which to compute summary statistics
-                        summary statistics
   refstats              Comma-separated list of summary statistics to compute.
-                        Some statisitcs (ks) can only be used if exactly two
-                        tracks are provided {ks,mean,q95,median,skew,max,var,m
+Some statisitcs (ks)
+                        can only be used if exactly two tracks are provided
-                        in,q5,stdv,kurt,q25,q75}
+                        {var,q95,min,mean,q5,q25,q75,max,stdv,kurt,median,KS,skew}
+  bam_in                BAM input file (or "-"/no argument for stdin)

 optional arguments:
+  -h, --help            show this help message and exit
+  -t TRACKS, --tracks TRACKS
+                        Names of tracks to read from input(s) (default: None)
   -R REF_BOUNDS, --ref-bounds REF_BOUNDS
-                        Only load reads which overlap these coordinates
+                        Only load reads which overlap these coordinates (default: None)
+  --min-coverage MIN_COVERAGE
+                        Reference positions with less than this coverage will be excluded from each
+                        track (or all tracks if shared_refs_only is true) (default: 1)
+  --bed-filter BED_FILTER
-                        (default: None)
+                        Only parse regions in BED file (default: None)
-  -C REF_CHUNKSIZE, --ref-chunksize REF_CHUNKSIZE
+  --ref-chunksize REF_CHUNKSIZE
-                        Number of reference coordinates to query for iteration
+                        Number of reference coordinates to query for iteration (default: 10000)
-                        (default: 10000)
+  --aln-chunksize ALN_CHUNKSIZE
+                        Number of alignments to query for iteration (default: 500)
   -c, --cov             Output track coverage for each reference position (default: False)
+  --ref-index REF_INDEX
+                        BWA index prefix (default: None)
+  -m PORE_MODEL, --pore-model PORE_MODEL
+                        Model preset name or TSV filename (default: None)
+  -p PROCESSES, --processes PROCESSES
+                        Number of parallel processes (default: 1)
+  -o OUTFILE, --outfile OUTFILE

 ```

 ## Alignment Layers